mk-fg/reliable-discord-client-irc-daemon/README.md

 also need to install [scrypt module] separately (via e.g. `pkg_add py3-scrypt`), as python port there doesn't seem to have [hashlib.scrypt] in its stdlib.

-aiohttp and its dependencies might also require installing [typing_extensions module] when using non-latest major python versions (e.g. 3.10.x or earlier).
+aiohttp and its dependencies might also require installing [typing_extensions module] when using older major python versions (e.g. 3.10.x or earlier).
 Seem to also be an issue with OpenBSD's aiohttp or aiosignal packages (run `pkg_add py3-typing_extensions` to fix).